top of page

 LaFlesche co-founder, Leo Hurtubise, with high-tech injection molding equipment the company special-ordered from Germany.

 Kahnawà:ke, Quebec, Sept.
-26th, 2023 - The Council for Aboriginal Business (CCAB) recently announced the Indigenous companies selected to participate in the Indigenous Business Defense Sector Accelerator program, which opened to applications in June of this year.
+26th, 2023 - The Council for Aboriginal Business (CCAB) recently announced the Indigenous companies selected to participate in the Indigenous Business Defence Sector Accelerator program, which opened to applications in June of this year.
 Of the many businesses vigorously vetted across the country, just six were chosen.
-Among them wa LaFlesche, an Indigenous plastics manufacturing and innovations company from Kahnawà:ke, QC.
+Among them was LaFlesche, an Indigenous plastics manufacturing and innovations company from Kahnawà:ke, QC.
 “It’s incredibly exciting and humbling,” expressed LaFlesche President Thawennontie Thomas.

-The accelerator is the first of its kind and will provide opportunities for Indigenous businesses in Canada, which are traditionally underrepresented in supply chains, to engage in the defense industry.
+The accelerator is the first of its kind and will provide opportunities for Indigenous businesses in Canada, which are traditionally underrepresented in supply chains, to engage in the defence industry.
 The Government of Canada recently rolled out mandates to target at least 5% inclusion of Indigenous businesses in all federal procurement, but until now have fallen far short of these goals.
 Programs like this aim to change that.
-With Canada expecting to spend $553 billion on defense over the next 20 years, 5% inclusion in this one sector alone could amount to as much as $27 billion dollars for Indigenous communities.
+With Canada expecting to spend $553 billion on defence over the next 20 years, 5% inclusion in this one sector alone could amount to as much as $27 billion dollars for Indigenous communities.

 “Being chosen and believed in by this pioneering program speaks volumes about the trust being placed in LaFlesche and our team.
 With this support and invitation to participate in a multi-billion-dollar industry, we are excited and honoured to break barriers for other Indigenous businesses,” said Katie McGowan, LaFlesche co-founder.
-“Although there is a willingness for Indigenous participation in the defense sector, actual access for companies like ours has been difficult.
+“Although there is a willingness for Indigenous participation in the defence sector, actual access for companies like ours has been difficult.
 This program really puts words into concrete actions."

 The program is sponsored from major stakeholders across the industry, including the Canada Council for Aboriginal Business, General Dynamics’ business units in Canada, Land Systems–Canada, Mission Systems–Canada, and Ordnance and Tactical Systems–Canada.
 Over the next year, the selected six businesses will receive mentorship and support from the program’s sponsors to prepare them to enter an industry that was all but inaccessible until now.